-Whether you’re an amateur photographer or a dedicated outdoor enthusiast with a collection of camera lenses, it’s not always easy to figure out how to hike with your camera.
-I’ve tried at least a dozen camera backpacks, bags, and different gizmos to make my camera more accessible and still ended up feeling inconvenienced.
-Worse, is coming home with a sore neck or damaged camera equipment because you didn’t store it properly on your hike.
+Whether you’re an amateur photographer or a dedicated outdoor enthusiast with a collection of camera lenses, it’s not always easy to figure out the best way to go hiking with a camera.
+I’ve tried at least a dozen camera backpacks, camera bags, and different gizmos to make my camera more accessible.
+However, more often than not I still end up feeling inconvenienced.
+Worse is coming home with a sore neck or damaged camera equipment because you didn’t store it properly on your hike.

-Finally, after five years of blogging, I’ve got a good system for carrying a camera while hiking that works for day hiking, backpacking, or even skiing, that I’m confident about and ready to share with you!
+Finally, after many years of blogging, I’ve found a good system for how to carry a camera while hiking that works for day hiking, backpacking, or even skiing.
+These bags and accessories are tried and trusted and I’m confident you’ll find them helpful and comfortable too!

-Learn how to safely and comfortably hike with a camera on your next outdoor adventure with these tips.
+Learn how to safely and comfortably go hiking with a camera on your next outdoor adventure.

 Protecting your Camera & Making it Easily Accessible